-I’m not sure if these are warm and fuzzy, as I promised in the title, or sort of strange and gross.
+I’m not sure if these are warm and fuzzy or sort of strange and gross.
 At any rate, they are easy to make.
 This idea was born in the long long oh my goodness long line at Michaels craft store.
 The line was so very very long.
-And this tub of cotton candy was sitting there staring at me for such a very very long long time.
+And a tub of cotton candy was sitting there staring at me for such a very very long long time.
 And everything comes back to cookie pops.
+So here are some cotton candy heart cookie pops for Valentine’s day.

 These should be made the same day they are served.
 The icing can interfere with the cotton candy over time and dissolve it, so overnight they won’t maintain that fluffiness.